M7md3rshi/M7md3rshi/README.md

-- 👋 Hi, I’m @M7md3rshi
+- 👋 Hi, I’m Mohammed
-- 👀 Coffee...
+- 👀 Into Tech and Coffee...
-- 🌱 I’m currently learning and practicing Java, MySQL, and programming in general
+- 🌱 I’m currently learning and practicing programming in general
-- 📫 How to reach me Telegram : @m3rshii
+- 📫 How to reach me Telegram : @m7md3rshi

 <!---
 M7md3rshi/M7md3rshi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.